Ai00-X/ai00_server/README.md

 ## 📙Currently Available APIs

 The API service starts at port 65530, and the data input and output format follow the Openai API specification.
+Note that some APIs like `chat` and `completions` have additional optional fields for advanced functionalities.
+Visit https://localhost:65530/swagger-ui for API schema.

 *   `/api/oai/v1/models`
 *   `/api/oai/models`